LoginRadius/node-js-sdk/README.md

 <h6 id="TrackableStatusPosting-post-"> Trackable Status Posting (POST)</h6>
  The Trackable status API works very similar to the Status API but it returns a Post id that you can use to track the stats(shares, likes, comments) for a specific share/post/status update.
-This API requires setting permissions in your LoginRadius Dashboard.<br><br> The Trackable Status API is used to update the status on the user’s wall and return an Post ID value.
+This API requires setting permissions in your LoginRadius Dashboard.<br><br> The Trackable Status API is used to update the status on the user's wall and return an Post ID value.
 It is commonly referred to as Permission based sharing or Push notifications.<br><br> POST Input Parameter Format: application/x-www-form-urlencoded  [More Info](https://www.loginradius.com/docs/api/v2/customer-identity-api/social-login/advanced-social-api/trackable-status-posting/)

  ```

 var accessToken = "<accessToken>"; //Required

 var statusModel ={
 "caption" : "<caption>",
 "description" : "<description>",
 "imageurl" : "<imageurl>",